DEFALT314/geometric-algorithms-convex-hull/README.md

 ### Key Features

-  * **Step-by-Step Visualization:** Each algorithm have special visual versions of each algorithm to show, step-by-step, how the convex hull is built.
+- **Step-by-Step Visualization:** Each algorithm includes a visual version showing, step by step, how the convex hull is built.
-  * **Performance Analysis:** A analysis of the implemented algorithms is conducted using various test datasets.
-The results, including execution times across different point distributions, are generated and saved in the `results/` directory.
+- **Performance Analysis:** The implemented algorithms are analyzed using various test datasets.
+Results, including execution times across different point distributions, are saved in the `results/` directory.

 ## Project Structure